Table of Contents Shadow IT Risks You Cannot IgnoreHow to Find...

 And a data breach doesn’t necessarily have to originate from malice.
 According to the IBM-Ponemon study, nearly half of all breaches come from inadvertent errors such as human mistakes or system glitches.

-For industries regulated by laws pertaining to privacy, data handling, or other rules such as health information, the growth of shadow IT in SaaS applications represents potential violations.
+For industries regulated by laws pertaining to privacy, data handling, or other rules such as health information, the growth of shadow IT in SaaS applications represents potential violations and danger for your organization.
 In these environments, teams and employees using SaaS without having the applications vetted for regulatory compliance could lead to fines in the tens of millions of dollars.

 For example, the European Union’s General Data Protection Regulation (GDPR) regulates what businesses can and cannot do with privacy data related to the more than 500 million people living within the EU’s jurisdiction.
 But, GDPR carries global implications – including businesses operating in the United States.
 Any entity doing business with an EU citizen must abide by the EU’s rules, regardless of the company’s location.
 Unmanaged SaaS acquisition (shadow IT) compounds the risk of non-compliance with GDPR.